JuliaMolSim/Molly.jl/docs/src/docs.md

     # Any properties, e.g. the time step or coupling methods
 end
 ```
-Then, define the function that carries out the simulation.
+Then, define a method for [`simulate!`](@ref) that carries out the simulation.
-This example shows some of the helper functions you can use:
+This example shows some helper functions that you can use:
 ```julia
 function Molly.simulate!(sys,
                             sim::MySimulator,